ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ----------------------------------------------------------------------------------------

 ## Edit {{ model }} configuration
-It is good practice to create a new <i>git branch</i> to store all your modifications for a particular run, so as not to modify the reference configuration.
+It is good practice to create a new git branch to store all your modifications for a particular run, so as not to modify the reference configuration.

 To create a new branch called <i>"example_run"</i>, as a copy of the <code>pre-industrial</code> branch, from within the <code>access-esm</code> directory execute:
 <pre><code>git checkout -b example_run $(git log pre-industrial -1 --format=%H)</code></pre>